-- assessing the competence and qualifications of the Investment Manager; - reconfirming our understanding of the Directors and Trust Investment Manager's process to value unquoted investments at fair value under AASB 13: Fair Value Measurement; - understanding the rationale of the valuation process and verifying the reasonableness of assumptions used; - obtaining confirmations of the pro-rata interest in the investments and Net Asset Values ("NAV") and other supporting documents from the asset managers of the investee funds and assessing the valuation methodology used to value the unquoted investments; - for a sample of underlying investment funds, obtaining the most recent audited financial statements and performed the following procedures where applicable: - reviewing the basis of preparation adopted and the accounting policies on key areas impacting the NAV and comparing these to the AASB 13 requirements; - comparing the NAV of the most recent audited financial statements to the respective NAV statements for the same period; and - assessing the competence of the audit firm signing the financial statements and reviewing their audit reports. - for financial assets denominated in a foreign currency, assessing reasonableness of the conversion to AUD at balance date; and - assessing the adequacy of disclosures in the financial statements.
+- assessing the competence and qualifications of the Investment Manager; - reconfirming our understanding of the Directors and Trust Investment Manager's process to value unquoted investments at fair value under AASB 13: Fair Value Measurement; - understanding the rationale of the valuation process and verifying the reasonableness of assumptions used; - obtaining confirmations of the pro-rata interest in the investments and Net Asset Values ("NAV") and other supporting documents from the asset managers of the investee funds and assessing the valuation methodology used to value the unquoted investments; - for a sample of underlying investment funds, obtaining the most recent audited financial statements and NAV statements and performing the following procedures where applicable: - reviewing the basis of preparation adopted and the accounting policies on key areas impacting the NAV and comparing these to the AASB 13 requirements, - assessing the competence of the audit firm signing the financial statements and reviewing their audit reports; and - inspecting the most recent NAV statements obtained from the underlying asset managers and cross checking to the values recorded. - for financial assets denominated in a foreign currency, assessing reasonableness of the conversion to AUD at balance date; and - assessing the adequacy of disclosures in the financial statements.